 It’s important to know the difference between vomiting and regurgitating to be able to help your vet determine what the problem is.
 Vomiting occurs when the stomach or small intestine forcefully expels some or all its contents and will appear as undigested or partially digested food, water, or a foamy yellow/green liquid (bile).

-Regurgitation is different as it comes from the oesophagus and may be accompanied with some coughing and the dog will lower its head and the undigested contents will appear to simply ‘fall out’ of their mouth.
+Regurgitation is different as it comes from the oesophagus and may be accompanied with some coughing.
+The dog will lower its head and the undigested contents will appear to simply ‘fall out’ of their mouth.
 The contents may also resemble the cylindrical shape of the oesophagus.

 There are some tell-tale signs that your dog is about to vomit, including increased salivation, increased lip-licking and repeated swallowing.
 They may additionally appear restless and needy, requiring more comfort and attention from you than normal.
 When a dog is in the process of vomiting, it will be easy to spot as they will heave, have body contortions and abdominal contractions.